-This story was published on 19 June 2019.
+This story was first published on 19 June 2019.
 If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 The number of Australian regions located outside capital cities with an unemployment rate below five per cent rose to an eight-year high in the March quarter 2019, new data reveals.